toluaina/toluaina.github.io/docs/pro/index.md

 [:material-play-circle: See how it works](../how-it-works/index.md){ .md-button }

 Your database stays the source of truth — PGSync Pro keeps a fresh vector index in lock-step, and only pays to embed when *meaning* actually changes.
+Built on PGSync, which syncs **PostgreSQL, MySQL and MariaDB** to Elasticsearch / OpenSearch.

 </div>
 <div class="pgpro-flow">